leon4rd/test/README.md

-## What do you call a guy lying on your doorstep?
-Matt.
+## What did one plate say to the other plate?
+Dinner is on me!